Skip to main content

 The contracts macro is used to access the contracts of the specified protocols.

-contracts(protocols: optional[list[str]] = None)
+contracts(protocols: Optional[list[str]] = None)

 Arguments: